ncastaldi/project1-picky/README.md

 # Project 1: Picky

-## Description
+#### Description
+---

-This app was designed to help busy people find recipes quickly while still being mindful of allergies and diet preferences.
+This app was designed to help busy people find recipes quickly while still being mindful of allergies and diet preferences, and allowing them the access to email themselves ingredients required.
 ## Table of Contents

 * [Installation](#installation)